Pluppen/Pluppen/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 💼 &nbsp; Fullstack Web Developer.
-- 🌱 &nbsp; Have an extra intrest in: AI, Cyber Security & Web.
+- 🌱 &nbsp; Have an extra intrest in: Design, Cyber Security & Web.
 - ☕ &nbsp; Coffee is something I love!
 Nothing better than a good espresso.

 <h3> 🤝🏻 Connect with Me </h3>